USEPA/haztrak/docs/Configuration.md

 * `HAZTRAK_HOST`
     * Value: host/domain names that Django will serve
     * Default: ['localhost']
-    * Description: the URL that the backend will serve from, see [Django's ALLOWED_HOSTS documentation](https://docs.djangoproject.com/en/4.0/ref/settings/#allowed-hosts)
+    * Description: the URL that the server will serve from, see [Django's ALLOWED_HOSTS documentation](https://docs.djangoproject.com/en/4.0/ref/settings/#allowed-hosts)
         * Haztrak currently only accepts one value
 * `HAZTRAK_TIMEZONE`